-Always do your research on who you are interviewing with, what is their background and is their any commonalities you can discuss
+Always do your research on who you are interviewing with, what is their background and is there any commonalities you can discuss?

 Research the company in lots of detail, find out more about what they do, their history and who they have in their team

 Build a question list before the interview, ensure before you leave you have every question clarified to make your decision easier

 Show your passion for Erlang and Elixir.
 Have you done work outside of your role with the Beam community?
 Do you have any white-papers or a Github profile to share?